cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 --coprocess coprocess.py --num_coprocesses 4
 ```

-Each coprocess can independantly recieve and execute a `RemoteTask`, provided the worker has resources to do so.
+Each coprocess can independently receive and execute a `RemoteTask`, provided the worker has resources to do so.

 The resources allocated to coprocesses on the worker can be specified as such.